espenmjos/d2gs/README.md

 I have only got this to work with host network.
 There are some address translation issues when using seperate docker network.

 # Can it run on newer versions
-I have tried ubuntu image 18.04 without any luck, but did'nt use any time to figure it out.
+I have tried ubuntu image 18.04 without any luck, but didn't use any time to figure it out.
 I also tried wine 5.0.2, but the sock.c change cannot be copied and used directly so I gave up.

 # Additional documentation